Bayesian Transfer Learning for Artificially Intelligent Geospatial Systems: A Predictive Stacking Approach: Discussion

-Section~\ref{sec:AccelerMultivarMod} devised posterior inference as a ``mixture of mixtures''.
-Following \cite{yao2018}, we prefer stacking to fitting a mixture model because the former is numerically robust and requires almost no human tuning.
-Moreover, the structure of mixture-of-mixtures conceptually resembles the ``Mixture of Experts'' (\textsc{MoE}) that are adopted by AI platforms such as GPT-4 and Mistral.
-Disseminating our proposed product with our accompanying software, which is currently being migrated to \texttt{R}, is expected to significantly boost \textsc{Geospatial AI} systems.
-Future directions will also explore perceived potential of \textsc{dbps} as a feeder for emerging amortized inference methods \citep{Ganguly2023jAIresearch, zammitmangion2024neuralmethodsamortisedinference, sainsburydale2024neuralbayesestimatorsirregular} to achieve Bayesian inference.
+Future research can build upon recent work by \citet{cabel_bayesian_2025} to enrich spatial-temporal dependence structures within \textsc{dbps} and further accelerate amortized inference.
+Section~\ref{sec:AccelerMultivarMod} devises posterior inference as a ``mixture of mixtures''.
+Following \citet{yao_using_2018}, we prefer stacking to fitting a mixture model because the former is numerically robust and requires almost no human adjustment.
+Moreover, the structure of ``mixture of mixtures'' conceptually resembles the ``Mixture of Experts'' (\textsc{MoE}) that are adopted by AI platforms such as \textsc{gpt}-4 and Mistral.
+Disseminating our proposed methodology with our accompanying software, which is currently being migrated to \texttt{R}, is expected to significantly boost \textsc{Geospatial AI} systems.
+Future directions will also explore perceived potential of \textsc{dbps} as a feeder for emerging amortized inference methods \citep{ganguly_amortized_2023, zammit-mangion_neural_2024, sainsbury-dale_neural_2024} to achieve Bayesian inference.
 Rapid delivery of posterior estimates of the entire spatial process from \textsc{dbps} will amount to more training data for amortized neural learners that can result in accelerated tuning for subsequent Bayesian inference.
-We do not see our proposed approach as a competitor to, but rather as supplementary to amortized neural inference.
-Refer to Section~\ref{sec:sim_abi} for an effective representation. } Such developments will be pursued as future research.
+We do not see our proposed approach as a competitor to, but rather as supplementary to, amortized neural inference.
+See Section~\ref{sec:sim_abi} for an effective representation.
+Such developments will be pursued as future research.
 We also seek to expand and fully investigate automated \textsc{double bps} using Markovian graphical structures across data subsets to further expedite and improve \textsc{Geospatial AI} systems.